emerald/old-emerald/bin/test/emmake/README.md

 Makefiles are located) being written to stdout.
 Hence, the test execution engine is written in `bash`.

+All subdirectories of this directory are orchestrated test-cases for [`test.sh`](test.sh).
+However, [`test.sh`](test.sh) will only regard a subdirectory as a test-case if it has a file `quiet.txt` or `verbose.txt`.
+These files correspond to the expected cumulative stdout and stderr output from `emmake` for this directory.

+All test-case subdirectories also contain an `exitcode.txt` containing the expected exit code form `emmake` for that directory.

+The following is a more detailed overview of the subdirectories:

 ## Common Makefiles

 ### Tests Where Common Makefiles Are Present